DHTMLX/docs-kanban/docs/how_to_start.md

 The Toolbar is an optional part of the Kanban interface.
 To create Kanban without Toolbar, you can specify only one DIV container and initialize the widget via the **kanban.Kanban** constructor
 :::

-As parameters, the constructors take the HTML containers where the Kanban and Toolbar will be placed into and the corresponding configuration objects.
+As parameters, constructors take the IDs of HTML containers where the Kanban and Toolbar will be placed into, as well as corresponding configuration objects.

 ~~~html {9-10,13-15,17-19} title="index.html"
 <!DOCTYPE html>